It’s the start of Spring, and sadly for those with seasonal allergies, the start of several weeks (or even months) of discomfort.

-In some cases, your doctor may be able to prescribe a different type of medication to help tackle symptoms.
+In some cases, your doctor may be able to prescribe a different type of medication, or a strong antihistamine to help tackle symptoms.
 They may also be able to refer you to a consultant allergist for further help if your allergies are having an impact on your life for several months during the year.

 Histamine is a chemical which is generated by the immune system.
 It is present in the skin and respiratory tract, and helps to heal tissue and defend the body against foreign substances.

 The body releases histamine when it detects a threat.
 However in the case of someone with an allergy, the immune system will treat something harmless such as pollen as a threat, and go into defensive mode.
 This then causes symptoms we associate with allergies, such as swelling and inflammation.

 Antihistamines work by preventing the histamine chemical from binding with receptor cells and activating this immune response.
 This then reduces the severity of symptoms or, when taken prior to a flare, prevents them from occurring.